jim-thisplace/aframe-test-desk/readme.md

 - Ctrl + Alt + I opens the AFrame Inspector which you can use to rearrange entities in the scene.
 You can copy the resultant HTML

+- Youtube Videos need to be downloaded as MP4 or [proxied to be viewable as textures](http://stackoverflow.com/questions/36298195/how-to-render-youtube-videos-as-a-texture-in-a-frame)

 ## Blender Recap

 - [Blender HotKeys](https://wiki.blender.org/index.php/Doc:2.4/Reference/Hotkeys/Edit)